mkjanke/ESP-SeeLevel-Test/README.md

 Testing can be done by temporarily attaching sensor to water jug or by simply touching sensor segments.

-Demo app - Output to Serial port:
+Demo app - Output to Serial port upon successful read:

     Tank 0: 147 121 0 0 0 0 14 108 149 179 184 255 Checksum: 121 OK